On this page:

 Changing retirement village rules

-You can only create, change or revoke retirement village rules by special resolution, which requires the support of at least 75 per cent of residents.
+You can only create, change or revoke retirement village rules by special resolution.
 This does not apply if your retirement village has an owners corporation.
 For more information about the operation of owners corporations, view our Owners corporations section.

 Retirement village rules must comply with Commonwealth or Victorian laws - for example, they cannot contravene privacy or anti-discrimination laws.